andrehertwig/admintool/README.md

 # Usage

 ## Dependency and Configuration
-Include the dependencies to your dependency management.
+Include the dependencies in your dependency management.
 You can find it in [Maven Central](https://mvnrepository.com/artifact/de.chandre.admin-tools).
 ```xml

 	<dependency>